 - Beginning web designers

 - Graphic designers

 At Stone River eLearning, technology is all we teach.
-If you're interested in IT, programming, development or design - we have it covered.
+If you're interested in IT, programming, development, business or soft skills - we have it covered.

 Check out our huge catalog of courses and join the over 3.2M students currently taking Stone River eLearning courses.
 We can provide all or part of this catalog to any business via API connection, or you can get your own branded LMS free with 10+ users.